adot8/Traffic-Monitoring-Final-Project/README.md

 ![Alt Text](./pic/34.png)

-Next, I right-clicked on the newly created OU, selected `New`, then`Group`, and assigned a name to the group
+Next, he right-clicked on the newly created OU, selected `New`, then`Group`, and assigned a name to the group

 ![Alt Text](./pic/35.png)

 ![Alt Text](./pic/36.png)

-I then created a new user by clicking on the OU, selecting `New`, then `User`, where I specified the user's name, username, and password, ensuring to check the `Password never expires`, option
+He then created a new user by clicking on the OU, selecting `New`, then `User`, where he specified the user's name, username, and password, ensuring to check the `Password never expires`, option

 ![Alt Text](./pic/37.png)  ![Alt Text](./pic/38.png)

-To add the user to the group, I right-clicked on the user, went to `Properties`, clicked on the `Member Of`  tab, clicked Add, entered the name of our OU, clicked `Check Names`, and finally clicked `OK`
+To add the user to the group, he right-clicked on the user, went to `Properties`, clicked on the `Member Of`  tab, clicked Add, entered the name of our OU, clicked `Check Names`, and finally clicked `OK`

 ![Alt Text](./pic/39.png) ![Alt Text](./pic/40.png)

 ## Domain Joining the Ubuntu Machines
-I followed this guide, https://www.server-world.info/en/note?os=Ubuntu_22.04&p=realmd, to join our Ubuntu machines to the domain.
+We followed this guide, https://www.server-world.info/en/note?os=Ubuntu_22.04&p=realmd, to join our Ubuntu machines to the domain.
 The guide provided detailed steps for the entire process.
 ### Installing packages:
-I ran the following command to install the packages required to join our Ubuntu machines to the domain: `apt -y install realmd sssd sssd-tools libnss-sss libpam-sss adcli samba-common-bin oddjob oddjob-mkhomedir packagekit`
+We ran the following command to install the packages required to join our Ubuntu machines to the domain: `apt -y install realmd sssd sssd-tools libnss-sss libpam-sss adcli samba-common-bin oddjob oddjob-mkhomedir packagekit`
 ### Update DNS Settings:
 Configuring the Domain Controller as the machines DNS sever is needed to join the machine to the domain.
-I did this through the settings GUI like so.
+We did this through the settings GUI like so.

 ![Alt Text](./pic/41.png)

 ### Discover and Join the Active Directory Domain
-Using the `realm discover SOC.LOCAL` command I was able to probe the network to find the Active Directory domain configuration details, including its realm name, domain name, and server software.
+Using the `realm discover SOC.LOCAL` command we were able to probe the network to find the Active Directory domain configuration details, including its realm name, domain name, and server software.
-To join the domain, I used the `realm join SOC.LOCAL` command.
-I verified the integration using the command `id Administrator@SOC.LOCAL` command.
+To join the domain, we used the `realm join SOC.LOCAL` command.
+We finally verified the integration using the command `id Administrator@SOC.LOCAL` command.

 ![Alt Text](./pic/42.png)